IrascibleBasil/pharis-mod-list/modlist.md

 This mod rebalances Bloodmoon as if it shipped with Morrowind.

 ### [Beware the Sixth House Tweaks](https://www.nexusmods.com/morrowind/mods/49232)
-Fixes a number of inconsistencies with creature edits in **Beware the Sixth House**.
+Fixes a number of inconsistencies with creature edits in Beware the Sixth House.

 # Quests		[<sub><sup>⭡</sup></sub>](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#jump-to-separator)